mishatuesday/mishatuesday.github.io/_posts/2023-01-05-modals-easier-than-you-thought.markdown

     }
 ```

 That's it for logic.
 Just one Boolean state value to either show it or not.
-The rest is done with styling.
+The rest will be done with styling.
 Notice there are two class names in the modal element: `modal`, and `modal-content`.
 You could get fancier than that and have a modal-header, modal-footer, etc. But let's keep it simple for now.
-The `modal` class takes up the whole page and uses rbga background color to darken the screen, and the `modal-content` class sets the content in the middle of the page:
+The `modal` class takes up the whole page and uses rbga background color with transparency to darken the screen, and the `modal-content` class sets the content in the middle of the page:

 ```
 .modal {